selfdriven-foundation/selfdriven-health/docs/pages/organisation-opportunity.md

 ---

-# Selfdriven.Health
-### Whitepaper
-**Aligning Australia’s Leading Health Organisations for Systemic Impact**

-**Date:** October 2025
-**Authors:** The Selfdriven.Health Founding Team
-**Version:** 1.2 (Member-Focused Revision)

----

 ## Executive Summary

-**Selfdriven.Health** is a **member-based organisation (MBO)** established in Australia to bring together hospitals, healthcare networks, family offices, and research partners around a shared mission: **to achieve better health outcomes through collaboration, innovation, and data-enabled insight**.
+**selfdriven.Health** is a **member-based organisation (MBO)** established in Australia to bring together hospitals, healthcare networks, family offices, and research partners around a shared mission: **to achieve better health outcomes through collaboration, innovation, and data-enabled insight**.

 This initiative focuses on how **health organisations can work together** — across institutional and sectoral boundaries — to co-develop shared infrastructure, coordinate research, and improve operational effectiveness.

-Powered by **beHub**, a licensed health technology platform, Selfdriven.Health provides a **trusted digital and governance framework** that supports coordinated action, transparent performance measurement, and evidence-based innovation.
+selfdriven.Health provides a **trusted digital and governance framework** that supports coordinated action, transparent performance measurement, and evidence-based innovation.

 ---